WHAT IS TEACHED?

 Sergei Krasikov, Director of Photography/Editor — Born in Belarus, Sergei began his career as a journalist for his nation's largest independent newspaper.
 Upon moving to the U.S. in 2000, Sergei became a full-time independent filmmaker concentrating on producing documentary and narrative films, non-fiction cinematography and regular collaborations with dance & theater groups, conceptual video artists and performers.
 Most of Sergei's work addresses topics that concern the environment, social justice and art.

 Meet our amazing artistic contributors here.

-Joshua Saunders, Keenan Serrano, Georgia McClain, Vanessa Mehouchi and Austin Taylor.
+Some current and former interns: Joshua Saunders, Keenan Serrano, Georgia McClain, Vanessa Mehouchi & Austin Taylor.

 TEACHED is dedicated to Malik Smith, who was only eight years old when he passed away in 2004.

 Like too many African-American boys, Malik was wrongly labeled as a "special education" student.
 Fortunately, he spent his last school year at a wonderful school that treated him like the intelligent and capable child that he was.
 Thank you to all the teachers, principals and district leaders out there who understand that every child has the potential to achieve and deserves the best education possible.